JoshOrndorff/LearnRholangByExample/3-TelephoneNamesAndProcesses/index.md

 A "process" is any piece of rholang code such as our telephone game, or our pizza shop order program.
 Processes can be big hundred-line programs or small on-liners.
 They can even be tiny pieces of code that are just values.
 Here are some example processes.

  - `stdout!("Sup Rholang?")` A common send
- - `0` The smallest possible process.
+ - `Nil` The smallest possible process.
 It literally means "do nothing".
- - `for(msg <- @"phone"){0}` A common receive that does nothing when a message arrives.
+ - `for(msg <- @"phone"){Nil}` A common receive that does nothing when a message arrives.
  - `"Hello World"` Another small process that also does nothing.
 These are called "Ground Terms".

 A name is something that can be used as a channel to send messages over.
 In most programming languages, names are totally separate things that exist on their own.
 But in rholang, names come from "quoting processes" by putting the `@` sign before a process.
 Here are some example names.

  - `@"Hello World"` Made by quoting the ground term "Hello World".
- - `@0` The smallest possible name.
+ - `@Nil` The smallest possible name.
 Made by quoting the smallest possible process.
  - `@(@"Alice"!("I like rholang, pass it on."))` Made by quoting a process from our telephone game